tannergaucher/site/content/posts/2019/practical-guide-to-algorithms/index.md

 }
 ```

-### Using Memoization and Closure to Solve the Same Problem
+### Using memoization and closure to solve the same problem

 ```js
 const memoizedClosureTimes10 = () => {